Koda-Pig/tetra-face/README.md

 - [ ] performance checks
 - [ ] security checks
 - [x] Hide 'create room' button if a player has already created a room and is waiting for players to join
-- [ ] add line clearing animation to the blocks
+- [x] add line clearing animation to the blocks
+  - [ ] improve line clear animations
 - [x] replace user ids with username in frontend
 - [x] add background animation for non-gameplay states.
 Tetris matrix
 - [x] fix bug where when a player leaves the match after winning, the opponents game will change from showing 'you lost' to 'you won'.